top of page

 David Hargadon

 David Hargadon is a retired sergeant with the Sacramento Police Department.
-He spent over 22 years working a variety of assignments including Patrol, Investigations, Internal Affairs, and Traffic.
-David is also a solution specialist with CI-Technolgies, where he helps agencies across the country collect and report on data collected on employees including complaints, use of force incidents, and wellness indicators.
-David is the lead instructor for our DUI Checkpoint Planning and Management course as well as our Preliminary Alcohol Screening (Calibration and Operation) course.
-David's experience working with data also lead to the creation of a new set of classes related to Data Narration (coming soon).
-David holds a Bachelor of Science degree from UC Davis, in Agricultural and Managerial Economics.
+He spent over 22 years working a variety of assignments, including Patrol, Investigations, Internal Affairs, and Traffic.
+David is also a solution specialist with CI-Technologies, where he helps agencies across the country collect and report on employee data, including complaints, use-of-force incidents, and wellness indicators.
+David is the lead instructor for our DUI Checkpoint Planning and Management and Preliminary Alcohol Screening (Calibration and Operation) courses.
+David's experience working with data also led to the creation of a new set of classes related to Data Narration (coming soon).
+David holds a Bachelor of Science degree in Agricultural and Managerial Economics from UC Davis.

 Chief Jim Hyde (ret.)